Once upon a time

 Tom Scott in The Dominion - March 8, 2006

+To attract the interest of an investor or acquirer for any venture the two basic motivating emotions to tap into are fear and greed.
+We need to have new and (often more importantly) growing revenue, or we need to be threatening existing revenue elsewhere.
+Trade Me had both.
 We had decimated the revenue media companies previously earned from classifieds.
-We joked that we were just working our way backwards through the sections of the newspaper - we’d done Motors and Property and were poised to launch Jobs then Travel at the time of the sale.
+We joked that we were just working our way backwards through the sections of the newspaper – we’d done Classifieds, Motors and Property and were poised to launch Jobs then Travel at the time of the sale.
 And we had great margins.
 A large portion of every dollar we earned was profit.
-In the year before the sale we made $26 million.
-In 2007 we nearly doubled that to $45.5 million and then $70.1 million the following year.2
+In the year before the sale, we made $26 million.
+In 2007 we nearly doubled that to $45.5 million.
+The following year we hit $70.1 million.2

 Did we make the right decision to sell?
 Was $750 million enough?
-It created so many opportunities for myself and others, I never stopped to think about that at the time.
+It created so many opportunities for myself and others, I never stopped to think about that question at the time.
 I had the same feeling when Vend and Timely were acquired in quick succession in 2021.
+In all three cases, half the uninformed reckons I heard were “You sold too soon!” and the other half were “How is it possibly worth that much?”

-Kiwi business people are sometimes criticised for a lack of ambition — selling out once they have enough to buy a bach, a boat and a BMW.
-That’s nonsense.
+Kiwi business people are sometimes criticised for a lack of ambition – selling out once they have enough to buy a bach, a boat and a BMW.
+That’s misguided.
 Of course we should all aim higher than that, but I don’t think this means aspiring to own a private jet or super yacht instead.

-Consider this formula: 4
+Consider this formula: 5

 Happiness = Wanting What You Have / Having What You Want